-Most Y-12 employees received occupationally-related diagnostic X-rays annually for many years and at a lesser frequency in the later years.
+Most Y-12 employees received occupationally-related X-rays annually for many years and at a lesser frequency in the later years.
 The frequency over time (1943-present) for various groups of workers is shown in Table 3-1.
-Only the PFG chests (from 1943-1947) and the posterior/anterior (PA) chest views from 1969 to the present are documented.
+Only the PFG chests (from 1943-1947) and the posterior/anterior (PA) chest projections from 1969 to the present are documented.
+No evidence was found that other screening X-rays were performed.

 No actual X-ray output measurements are available.
 The X-ray technique factors provided may not be reliable, especially for the Type II equipment.
-Thus, default values for entrance kerma will be used in the calculation of organ dose conversion factors (DCFs) for use in dose reconstruction.
-Default values have been developed for the three of the most commonly used occupational medical diagnostic X-ray procedures: PA, lateral; and PFG chest films (ORAU 2003)..
+Thus, default values for entrance kerma will be used in the calculation of organ dose for use in dose reconstruction.
+Default values have been developed for the three of the most commonly used occupational medical X-ray procedures: PA, lateral; and

+PFG chest films (ORAUT 2005).
 The default values are considered to be maxima developed from reviews of patient doses reported in the literature, machine characteristics, and knowledge of X-ray procedures used during the time periods indicated.
-Sufficient conservatism was included in the determination of the default values to ensure with near certainty (>99% confidence) that the actual exposures from the specified procedures would not exceed the default values, thus ensuring claimant favorability.
+Sufficient conservatism was included in the determination of the default values to ensure with near certainty (>99% confidence) that the actual exposures from the specified procedures would not exceed the default values, thus ensuring favorability to claimants (ORAUT 2005).

-In determining the default factors in Table 3-4, it was assumed that minimum filtration was used, along with low kilovolt peak (kVp) techniques, slow film speeds with standard development procedures, and no additional collimation or use of cones.
+In determining the default factors in Table 3-4, it was assumed that minimum filtration was used, along with low kilovolt peak (kVp) techniques, slow film speeds with standard development procedures, and no additional collimation or use of cones (ORAUT 2005).
 The default entrance kerma values for the three procedures are given in Table 3-4 below.